Looking for a way to give your home an updated look while preserving the nostalgia of your worn out old pieces?

-While you may hear from other sources that sanding isn’t necessary for prepping up your furniture for painting, sanding is actually an important step in the process.
-You have to sand wood just a little bit to roughen up the surface without gouging it so the primer adheres properly.
+While you may have heard that sanding is not necessary for prepping up your furniture for painting, it is actually an important step in the process.
+You have to sand wood for a bit to roughen up the surface without gouging it, so that the primer adheres properly.

 Dealing with residue

-If your wooden piece of furniture has collected some residue over the years, no matter what you do, don’t use a paper towel.
-Get yourself a tack cloth and wipe down the surface to remove the residue as it’s a material that’s specially designed for removing loose particles of dust, dirt and lint.
-Using a paper towel could only damage your wood.
+If your wooden furniture has accumulated residue over the years, no matter what you do, do not use a paper towel on its surface.
+Using a paper towel could possibly damage the wood.
+Get yourself a tack cloth and wipe down the wooden surface to remove the residue, as it is a material that is specially designed for removing loose particles of dust, dirt and lint.

 Choosing the right primer

 This step is crucial in the process.
 There are various kinds of primers for different kinds of material.
-If the piece of furniture that you’re working on is made of wood, use Island Wood Primer & Sealer 801 White.
+If the piece of furniture that you are working on is made of wood, use Island Wood Primer & Sealer 801 White.
 Prime your piece with the right tool – in this case, a mini-foam roller.
 After coating your furniture with the primer, let it dry.
-When the primer is dry, sand away hardened drips and clean it with a tack cloth.
+When the primer is dry, sand away hardened drips of the primer and clean it with a tack cloth.